Note:

 10. Record the consent video.

-Click View script to see the text that you need to read in the recording.
+Click View script to display the text you need to read aloud in the recording.

 11. Upload the consent video that you recorded.